BogdanTopalov/Travel-Agency-Azure-Pipeline/README.md

 ### 1️⃣
 **Create initial resources and linked services in the Azure environment**
 - Create resource group with all the needed tools - Data Factory, Databricks, Synapse Analytics, Key Vaults
-- Link the azure services to the on-premise server
+- Link the azure services to the on-premise server (Used Integration Runtime service to connect the local server with the cloud)
 - Create storage account and configure 3 layer containers - bronze (raw), silver (transformed), gold (structured/ready for analysis)

 <br>